Remote Assistance vs Remote Desktop

-- Control authority level for the host computer (the PC that will be controlled): Windows Remote Assistance gives partial control of the host computer for instant technical support.
+- Control authority level: Windows Remote Assistance gives partial control of the host computer for instant technical support.
 Remote Desktop enables you to take full control of the host computer.

-- Connection mode: Remote Assistance connect to a remote computer via an Invitation file and password, which requires that a person create an invitation file and send it to you.
+- Connection way: Remote Assistance connect to a remote computer via an invitation file and password, which requires that a person create an invitation file and send it to you.
 Remote Desktop remotes into the computer via IP and password, which enables you to access an unattended computer.
 That is to say, Remote Desktop is for unattended access and Remote Assitance requires that people accept the invitation.

-- Visibility of the host computer screen: When the host computer is controlled using Remote Desktop, the remote computer will be in a locked status and the people sitting in front of the remote PC can't see what is happening to the computer.
-And if the remote connection is established via Remote Assistance, both the host computer and the client computer can share the same screen.
+- Visibility of the host computer screen: When the remote computer is controlled using Remote Desktop, the remote computer will be in a locked status and the people sitting in front of the remote PC can't see what is happening to the computer.
+And if the remote connection is established via Remote Assistance, both the remote computer and the local computer can share the same screen.

 - Network environment: To use Remote Desktop, both computers should be in the same network (LAN); if not, you need to use a VPN or forward ports on your router.
 And Remote Assistance can establish a remote connection between two computers under different networks without doing extra operations.

-[Part 2] How to use Remote Assistance and RDP?
+How to use Remote Assistance and Remote Desktop

-After reading the content about Remote Assistance VS Remote Desktop, you should realize which one to choose under different situations.
-In the next text, you can see the detailed guides on how to use Remote Assistance to offer technical assistance and use RDP to control another computer.
+After reading the content about Remote Assistance vs Remote Desktop, you should realize which one to choose in different situations.
+In the next text, you can see detailed guides on how to use Remote Assistance to offer technical assistance and use Rremote Desktop to control another computer.

 Here take using Remote Assistance in Windows 10 computer as an example.

 Step 1.
-On the host comptuer, hold "Windows" and"R" simutaneously to open Run box, type” sysdm.cpl” and click "OK" to access System Properties.
+On the host computer, hold "Windows" and"R" simultaneously to open Run box, type” sysdm.cpl” and click "OK" to access System Properties.